TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

     * Cross bow is being declared the large version of the bow
     * Bow will have modifiers that make its stats closer to the longbows original stats

-# Smeltery
+# Multiblocks

-This page is about new features related to the smeltery or smeltery mechanics
+This section is about new features related to the smeltery or smeltery mechanics, and also other multiblocks

 ## New features